Making education affordable

 Tuition and Costs

-If you are an undergraduate student pursing the Traditional Bachelor of Science in Nursing (BSN), the cost of attendance link gives an overview of the typical total cost per year for full-time study in a degree program, including room and board, books, and fees.
+For students pursing the Traditional Bachelor of Science in Nursing (BSN), the cost of attendance provides typical total cost per year for full-time study, including room and board, books, and fees.
 Tuition is credit-based on state of residency.
+Students in the Traditional BSN program will also incur a differential charge of $1,500 per year.

 For students considering the Accelerated BSN as a second-degree student, the cost of attendance for tuition is a flat rate of $45,000 for Wisconsin residents (including reciprocity for Minnesota residents) and $60,000 for out of state residents.
 For this program, consider additional costs such as estimated living expenses, books & materials, travel, and miscellaneous expenses (the cost of attendance link may help).
 Some financial aid will be available, but federal and state aid is limited for second degrees.